elycruz/sjljs/readme-fragments/README-fragment.md

 ### MVP for 0.6.0
 - [ ] - Remove use of `eval` from tests.
+- [ ] - Cleanup all jsdocs and ensure all library members are listed there and showing their docs properly/clearly.

 ## License:
 [GPL v2-3+](http://www.gnu.org/licenses/gpl-2.0.html "http://www.gnu.org/licenses/gpl-2.0.html") &